ocsf/ocsf-docs/Understanding OCSF.md

 Multiple profiles can be added to an event class via an array of profile values in the `profiles` attribute.
 This mix-in approach allows for reuse of event classes vs. creating new classes one by one that include the same attributes.
 Event classes and instances of events that support the profile can be filtered via the `profiles` attribute across all categories.

-For example, a `Malware` profile that adds MITRE ATT&CK and Malware objects to system activity classes avoids having to recreate a new event class, or many classes, with all of the same attributes as the system activity classes.
+For example, a `Malware` profile that adds MITRE ATT&CK and Malware objects to system activity classes avoids having to recreate a new event class, or many classes, with all the same attributes as the system activity classes.
 A query for events of the class will return all the events, with or without the security information, while a query for just the profile will return events across all event classes that support the security profile.
 A `Host` profile and a `User` profile can add `Device`, `Process` and `User` objects to network activity event classes when the network activity log source is a user’s computer.
 A cloud provider profile could mix-in cloud platform specific information onto network activity events.

 Proposals for three built-in profiles for `Malware`, `Host` and `User` are shown in the below table with their attributes.